 For days following this, teaching staff will provide remote learning as per periods 1-3 of the normal school timetable.
 Wherever possible, this will include a ‘live element’ and will be communicated via the Edulink homework function.
 However, it is important to note that severe weather closures can also impact teaching colleagues, presenting issues such as childcare, which result in live learning not being possible in some instances.
 Students are expected to check their emails and Edulink regularly throughout the course of a school term but particularly in the event of a school closure.

-Our current Year 7 and Year 8 students will not have used Zoom for remote learning whilst at Haslingden High School, which is our preferred platform for delivering the live element of a lesson.
-We will be supporting students with being able to access this prior to the Christmas break, however, should we have to close the school before Friday 16 December 2022, Year 7 and Year 8 students would be asked to engage with their work via the instructions given to them on Edulink.
+Our Year 7, 8 and 9 students will not have used Zoom for remote learning whilst at Haslingden High School and this is our preferred platform for delivering the live element of a lesson.
+We will be supporting students with being able to access this, however should we have to close the school before we get the opportunity to do so, students would be asked to engage with their work via the instructions given to them through Edulink.
 It is important to note that based on the current weather forecasts we do not envisage this being the case.

-We hope that we will not need to close; we managed to get through the last academic year without this happening.
-However, should this be necessary and the arrangements outlined above need to be employed, we will review the effectiveness and consider any possible changes that may be necessary to support our students and their families.
+We hope that we will not need to close, however should this be necessary and the arrangements outlined above need to be employed, we will review the effectiveness and consider any possible changes that may be necessary to support our students and their families.

 Thank you for your continued support and understanding.